 In addition to G, the crew includes S who also speaks English and does sterling work trying to keep the drinks cold, and under control.
 The rest of the crew range from a couple of young boys to a grizzled veteran.
 None speak any English or are conspicuously expert in sailing, cooking, cleaning or anything else.
 Someone says it’s like “Triangle of Sadness” – without the luxury.
 How would we do if stranded on an island?
 We hope we don’t have to find out.

-Dinner on Day 2 is a mixture of noodles and rice, plus some a spoonful of vegetables.
+Dinner on Day 2 is noodles and rice, plus a spoonful of vegetables.
 People point out that the menu for this evening had promised “fish curry and veg curry and chicken curry”.
 How come we are not eating any fish whatsoever, despite being on the ocean?
 Why is there no ladder?

 Komodo Cruise Day 3